George Fitzhugh: Socialism

 lands and cultivate them, provided you will furnish us, not only with the necessaries, but also with whatever is beautiful or ornamental in architecture, in dress, furniture, equipage, etc., and with all the luxuries of the table.
 This is an inestimable blessing to the laboring landless millions, for it habituates them to labor, system, economy and provident habits, and leaves them, from the results of their own labor, after paying the taxes or' rents to the land owners, twice as much of the comforts and necessaries of life as the best conditioned savages enjoy.
 Thus begins civilization, and thus only can it begin.
 Where there is no slavery to capital there cannot possibly be any civilization.

 Slavery in the abstract

 George Fitzhugh was among a cadre of Southern intellectuals who advocated for a universal slavery which included the white race.
 Fitzhugh's contempt for wage labor and laissez-faire capitalism are themes which dominated his Failure of Free Society and Cannibals All!
 In these works, Fitzhugh argued free labor was a crueler system than slavery.
 The results of free labor alienated the working class and therefore, produced movements for socialism, abolitionism, and feminism.
 As a solution, Fitzhugh advocated for extending the paternalistic relationship of the plantation system to encompass lower class whites.
 Fitzhugh postulated slavery as a humane alternative for both black and white laborers that would rectify the evils in laissez-faire capitalism.
-Although the idea of universal slavery was unpopular, Fitzhugh advocated expanding the South's "Peculiar Institution" (of slavery) until 1867 where he conceded wage labor was an adequate replacement for slavery.
+Although the idea of universal slavery was unpopular, Fitzhugh advocated expanding the South's institution of slavery until 1867, when he conceded wage labor was an adequate replacement for slavery.